mikey-t/dotnet-react-generator/readme.md

 Or if you didn't get the cert generated or installed for some reason but have the dotnet-react-sandbox app cloned, you can use these commands from the new project's root (after running npm install at least once):

-Generate cert: `npm run opensslGenCert -- --url=local.your-site.com`
+Generate cert: `npm run generateCert -- --url=local.your-site.com`

-Install cert: `npm run winInstallCert -- --name=local.your-site.com.pfx`
+Install cert: `npm run winInstallCert -- --url=local.your-site.com`

 ## Remove Generated Project